 Catch-up on this series by buying the Amazon Paperback, Digital and Series Versions.
-Click on the Cover.
+Click on the Cover

-All five of these mysteries were vetted and selected to be in the California Independent Author Project, as were the four mysteries in the popular Detective Patrick James O’Malley series set in the 1860s of New York City (Forevermore, Disappearance at Mount Sinai, Jane the Grabber, and Steam City Pirates).
+All six of these mysteries were vetted and selected to be in the California Independent Author Project, as were the four mysteries in the popular Detective Patrick James O’Malley series set in the 1860s of New York City (Forevermore, Disappearance at Mount Sinai, Jane the Grabber, and Steam City Pirates).

 To order all five of the first mysteries in the series, pay less in digital price, and order directly from the author (click): Chinawoman’s Chance (free), The Spiritualist Murders, The Stockton Insane Asylum Murder, The Angel’s Trumpet, and Dark Justice.
 Pay with Paypal and receive your eBooks by eMail attachments.
 Also, you’ll get a “bonus book” download of the first mystery in the Pat O’Malley Mysteries, the First Place Award-Winning Historical Mystery, Forevermore, about the fictional murder of Edgar Allan Poe in 1849.

 All visitors may read the digital copies through a public library in California at Biblioboard.

 The audiobook is also available inside the enhanced (ePub3) version at the Embellisher eReader platform here (register for a free account).